nath0227/user-management/README.md

 1. The application uses MongoDB as the database.
 2. JWT tokens are used for authentication and must be included in the `Authorization` header for protected endpoints.
 3. The `.env` file is used for configuration, and sensitive information like `JWT_SECRET` should not be hardcoded.
-4. The application runs on port `8080` by default, but this can be customized in the `.env` file.
+4. The application runs on port `8080` for REST API and `50051` for gRPC by default, but these can be customized in the `.env` file.

 ### Contributing